ITT-26/assignment-05-cnn-PatrickGraf99/README.md

 the right data to reach 100% accuracy

+## Update

+What you just read was what I initially figured out and tested.

+However, when training models to recognize more than just 2 gestures I stumbled upon the fact that my results changed wildly.
+Training time spiked immensely and somehow the 64x64 model is just better now!?
+Some trends stay consistent (like training time) so maybe the sweet spot just shifts for more complex models (with more outputs)

 # Task 2: Gathering a dataset

 To use the annotater simply make any gesture you want to capture and press f to freeze the frame.
 Once you have a frozen